Kano guber tribunal verdict: Crisis deepens as group warns NNPP against intimidating judiciary – The Sun Nigeria

 From Romanus Ugwu, Abuja

-The group handed the caution on Saturday at a press conference in Abuja, frowning at the recent attacks on the judiciary before and after the verdict by the Tribunal sacking Governor Abba Yusuf in Kano state.
+The group handed the caution yesterday at a press conference in Abuja, frowning at the recent attacks on the judiciary before and after the verdict by the Tribunal sacking Governor Abba Yusuf in Kano state.

 Attah maintained that the judgement will serve as a deterrent to politicians who float electoral laws and make elections do or die affair.